Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Results

 We also observe the multi-modality of the realizations found in the pick and place problem.
 The solution modes can be divided in three, ordered by increasing average cost: 1) using the ramp (only possible with the ramp), 2) going around the obstacle from the left, and 3) going around the obstacle from the right. \Cref{fig:samples}c shows a converged example for each mode.
 As we use normal distributions for sampling the parameters, they eventually collapse to single local minima corresponding to a mode.
 If the initial samples cover the full range of modes equally, thus providing information about the different costs, \Cref{alg:ce} converges to the mode that provides the best costs.
 However, as few feasible plans are found in the initial iterations, some modes may be overrepresented, and the updated distribution will move towards them even if they create higher cost realizations.
 In \Cref{fig:cost_evolution}a, with the ramp, we observe that out of the 10 final solutions, 6 use the ramp, 3 go around the left, and 1 goes around the right.
 For the box setup, \Cref{fig:cost_evolution}b, we observe 7 solutions going around the left, 3 going around the right.

-Computing each iteration of \Cref{alg:ce} is computationally expensive, especially the initial iterations with more samples.
-For the pick and place scenario, the compute time per iteration starts at 6 min, and decreases to 50s as more successful plans are found with less samples.
-For the push scenario, which has less parameters, the computation time per iteration decreases from 1.5 min to 15s.
+Evaluating the computational cost on an NVIDIA 4060 (Laptop), we find the bottleneck is parallel controller execution ($\approx 80\%$ of total time) compared to physics simulation ($\approx 19\%$).
+However, the time per iteration decreases drastically as the optimization converges.
+For the pick and place scenario, the compute time drops from $\approx 6$ min (Iteration 0) to $50$s (Iteration 10+) as the number of active environments decreases and trajectories become more efficient.
+Similarly, the Push scenario decreases from $1.5$ min to $15$s per iteration.
 The cost of the plan realizations follows a steep decrease during the initial iterations \Cref{fig:cost_evolution}, which allows the possibility to obtain a low cost solution with relatively few iterations.